Undergraduate Degree Requirements

 to manifest a commitment to life long learning.

 These outcomes will be acquired in the general education requirements with additional depth obtained in the curriculum of the major and through participation in extracurricular activities.

-Effective Fall Semester 2004, each institution in the State University and Community College System of Tennessee (The Tennessee Board of Regents System) will share a common lower-division general education core curriculum of forty-one (41) semester hours for baccalaureate degrees.
-Lower-division means freshman and sophomore courses.
+The Tennessee Tech University general education core curriculum consists of forty-one (41) semester hours for the baccalaureate degrees.
 The courses comprising the general education curriculum are contained within the following subject categories:

 Humanities and/or Fine Arts

 (At least one course must be in literature.)